doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## Removed `MasterSlaveConnection`

+This class was deprecated in favor of `PrimaryReadReplicaConnection`

 ## Removed `Portability\Connection::PORTABILITY_{PLATFORM}` constants`

 The platform-specific portability constants were internal implementation details which are longer relevant.